• Skip to primary navigation

 • Take a spoonful of risotto and fill it with a cube of mozzarella.
 Shape the risotto into a small ball.
 Continue the process until all the risotto is used up.

 • In a small bowl, mix the flour with a generous pinch of sea salt and freshly-cracked black pepper.
-Place whisked eggs in a second bowl, and breakcrumbs in another.
+Place the eggs in a separate bowl and whisk until light and creamy, then place the panko breadcrumbs in another bowl.

 • Heat the vegetable oil into a medium saucepan until 170°C/350°F, then fry the arancini in small batches for about 2 min, until crispy and golden-brown on all sides.

-• Remove the rice balls from the pan, pat them dry on kitchen paper, and serve immediately.
+• Remove the rice balls from the pan with a slotted spoon and transfer on a plate covered with kitchen paper to aborb the oil in excess, then serve. pat them dry on kitchen paper, and serve immediately.

 Did you try this recipe?
 Tag @thepetitecook or use the hashtag #thepetitecook - Looking at your pictures makes my day!